 It was also evident by 24 h that the characteristic concentric rings of premigratory and fully migratory NC cells of the explant cultures was not dependent nor governed by matrix choice (Figure 3).
 Explant cultures plated on both an ECM-based hydrogel and fibronectin formed comparable explant structures, comprising the three cell populations, NP, pNC and mNC (Figure 3A,C).
-Neural crest cell morphology was also comparable between those plated on the ECM-based hydrogel and fibronectin, with migratory NC cells showing similar cell area and circularity measures (Figure 3B,D).
+Neural crest cell morphology was also comparable between those plated on the ECM-based hydrogel and fibronectin (Figure 3B,D).
 However, explants plated on fibronectin produced cells with more prominent lamellipodia at the cell leading edge, seemingly more polarized in the direction of migration (Figure 3B,D).

 Once a population of migratory neural crest cells is evident, live cell imaging can be completed.
 Time-lapse microscopy is set to 10x magnification (18 h, 1 frame/5 min) for subsequent analysis of NC cell migration (Figure 4A).
 ImageJ Manual Tracking plug-in generates XY coordinates of individual cells over all frames of the time-lapse movies (Figure 4B).
 These coordinates can be processed using the migration software.
 This software enables visualization of individual cell tracks over time (Figure 4B) and can be used to quantify accumulated and Euclidean distance, as well as cell speed.

-Time-lapse imaging data also provides a wealth of information from which to analyze the dynamics of morphological changes in the cranial neural crest cell morphology dynamics (Figure 4C).
+Time-lapse imaging data also provides a wealth of information from which to analyze the cell morphology dynamics of cranial neural crest cells (Figure 4C).
 By outlining individual cell membranes, cell area and perimeter measurements can be calculated from all frames of the movies (Figure 4C).
 These measurements allow for the subsequent quantification of cell area and circularity (Figure 4D).
 Figure 4C shows an analysis of cell shape changes over 18 h.
-Note that as cells migrate away from the explant, the cell area significantly increases while cell circularity decreases (one-way ANOVA, Tukey’s multiple comparisons test) (Figure 4E,F).
-This suggests that as cells depart from the epithelial edge the morphology changes, with cells showing a more pronounced leading edge.
+Note that as cells migrate away from the explant, the cell area significantly increases while cell circularity remains relatively constant (one-way ANOVA, Tukey’s multiple comparisons test) (Figure 4E,F).
+This suggests that as cells depart from the epithelial edge and lose cell-cell contacts, they show increased cell spread area.
+Cell circularity measures did not significantly change over time, however dynamic changes in circularity may be seen if an increased number of time points are quantified.
+Cell circularity measures can also provide interesting data on cell shape dynamics in the presence of a chemotactic cue or under confined conditions.

 FIGURE AND TABLE LEGENDS: